projectara/greybus-spec/source/hardware_model.rst

 3. Set WAKE to WAKE_DEASSERTED
 4. Set WAKE to WAKE_UNSET

-This is called a "WAKE pulse".
-When the duration of the WAKE pulse exceeds an implementation-defined threshold, this is a signal to any attached Module to initiate (or reinitiate) Greybus communication, as described in later sections.
+This is called a *WAKE Pulse*.
+When the duration of the WAKE Pulse equals or exceeds an implementation-defined threshold, the *WAKE Pulse Cold Boot Threshold*, this is a signal to any attached Module to initiate (or reinitiate) |unipro|, and subsequently Greybus, communication, as described in later sections.

 ..
 XXX this "as described" descriptions are currently not described anywhere; later updates will need to fix that once Interface States